borsch/pg-jsonb/README.md

 ## Authors

 * **Vedad Zornic** - *Initial work* - [vzornic](https://github.com/vzornic)
+* **Oleh Kurpiak** - *Migration to Hibernate 6 & Java 17* - [borsch](https://github.com/borsch)

-See also the list of [contributors](https://github.com/vzornic/pg-jsonb/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/borsch/pg-jsonb/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/vzornic/pg-jsonb/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/borsch/pg-jsonb/blob/master/LICENSE) file for details